cvxopt/cvxopt/doc/source/matrices.rst

 If ``c`` is a 1 by 1 dense matrix, then, if possible, the products ``c*A`` and ``A*c`` are interpreted as matrix-matrix products.
-If the product cannot be interpreted as a matrix-matrix product (because the dimensions of ``A`` are incompatible), then the product is interpreted as the scalar multiplication with ``c[0]``.
+If the product cannot be interpreted as a matrix-matrix product because the dimensions of ``A`` are incompatible, then the product is interpreted as the scalar multiplication with ``c[0]``.
 The division ``A/c`` and remainder ``A%c`` with ``c`` a 1 by 1 matrix are always interpreted as ``A/c[0]``, resp., ``A%c[0]``.

-Note that Python rounds the result of an integer division towards minus infinity.

 The following in-place operations are also defined, but only if they do not change the type (sparse or dense, integer, real, or complex) of the